ds-04/cobbler_deploy/README.md

 # Running tasks

-- If you want to only run a subset of tasks run with __--tags__  (e.g. "distros", "repos", "systems", "profiles" )
+- If you want to only run a subset of tasks run with __--tags__  (e.g. "setup_server", "distros", "debian_fix", "profiles", "repos", "systems"  )

 - With no tags supplied, all tasks are run.